coveo/coveo.analytics.js/README.md

 ## Linking clientIds across different domains using a URL parameter

-For tracking in situations where the clientID must remain the same, but the hostnames for two different sites are different, the library offers functionality to initialize a clientId from a link parameter.
-This functionality is encoded in the Link plugin, which is loaded by default.
-A URL query link will be picked up by the target page if the following conditions hold:
+To help track a visitor across different domains, the library offers functionality to initialize a clientId from a URL query parameter.
+The query parameter is named `cvo_id` with value `<clientid>.<timestamp>`.
+The clientId is encoded without dashes and the timestamp is encoded in seconds since epoch, both to save space in the url.
+Both are separated by a period.
+A sample parameter could be `cvo_id=c0b48880743e484f8044d7c37910c55b.1676298678`.
+This query parameter will be picked up by the target page if the following conditions hold:

 -   The target page has a equal or greater version of coveo.analytics.js loaded.
+-   The current URL contains a `cvo_id` query parameter
--   The link contains a valid uuid.
+-   The parameter contains a valid uuid.
--   The link contains a valid timestamp, and that timestamp is no more than 5 seconds in the past.
+-   The parameter contains a valid timestamp, and that timestamp is no more than 120 seconds in the past.
--   The receiving page has specified a list of valid referrers and the current referrer host matches that list, using wildcards, including ports if specified.
+-   The receiving page has specified a list of valid referrers and the current referrer host matches that list, using wildcards, including ports, specified using `coveoua('link:acceptFrom', [<referrers>])`.

 Given that you want to ensure the clientId remains consistent when you navigate from a source page on http://foo.com/index.html to a target page http://bar.com/index.html, the following steps are needed.